syncfusion-content/blazor-docs/blazor/chart/chart-sorting.md

 # Sorting in Blazor Charts Component

 Sorting enables you to sort data in the **Ascending** or **Descending** order.
 To sort the chart based on the Y-axis value, set 'Y' to the [PropertyName](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSorting.html#Syncfusion_Blazor_Charts_ChartSorting_PropertyName) property.

-The chart can be Sorted in Three different ways.

-* Sort By X axis - Data points are sorted based on X axis.
-* Sort By Y axis - Data points are Sorted based on Y axis.
-* Sort By Custom - Data points are sorted based on the user-specified custom value.

 ```cshtml